sonia-auv/airflow-etl/README.md

 Values: String
 Represents the name of the bag you want to extract into a series of images.
 The dataset variable is also used for naming the output images folder

+#### Topics
+Comma-separated list of ROS Topics that the images will be extracted from.
+See variables.json for an example.

 ## TODO: Complete
 docker exec -it sonia-auv-airflow_airflow-webserver_1 gcloud compute instances start deep-training-1 docker exec -it sonia-auv-airflow_airflow-webserver_1 gcloud compute ssh deep-training-1